Frannyboo/Frannyboo/README.md

 ## Hi, I'm Frances Ugwu 👋

-I'm a final-year Computer & Electrical Engineering student passionate about building real-world systems at the intersection of **Embedded Systems, Edge AI, and Autonomous Robotics**.
+I'm a final-year Computer student passionate about building real-world systems at the intersection of **Embedded Systems, Edge AI, and Autonomous Robotics**.
 My long-term goal is to become a top-tier engineer and researcher, and eventually build a tech company solving difficult, high-impact problems.

 ---